Elara6331/itd/README.md

 ### Configuration

 This daemon places a config file at `/etc/itd.toml`.
 This is the global config. `itd` will also look for a config at `~/.config/itd.toml`.

+Most of the time, the daemon does not need to be restarted for config changes to take effect.